 Heather Hole

-Heather Hole is Associate Professor of Art History and Director of the Arts Administration Program at Simmons, and a former curator at the Museum of Fine Arts, Boston and the Georgia O'Keeffe Museum.
-She teaches courses on American, Modern, and Mexican art; arts administration; gender and visual culture; and the arts in Boston and New York.
-Her current research focuses on the forgotten exhibition spaces of early twentieth-century New York, including Colonial American period rooms in Wanamaker's department store and the miniature art gallery, filled with work by artists including Marcel Duchamp, in Carrie Stettheimer's Doll House.
-Dr. Hole is the author of the book Marsden Hartley and the West: The Search for an American Modernism, published by Yale University Press, and the curator of the traveling exhibition of the same name.
-She received her Ph.D. from Princeton University and her B.A. from Smith College.
+Professor Heather Hole teaches museum studies and art history in the School of Library and Information Science.
+She is a former Chair of the Department of Art and Music and Director of the Arts Administration Program.
+Before Simmons, Dr. Hole was a curator at the Museum of Fine Arts, Boston and the Georgia O'Keeffe Museum.
+She is the author of the book Marsden Hartley and the West: The Search for an American Modernism, published by Yale University Press, and the curator of the traveling exhibition of the same name.
+Dr. Hole received her PhD from Princeton University and her BA from Smith College.

 Courses